-- 2. In any news release or printed material describing or promoting the project or any material produced as a result of the Grant, appropriate credit shall be given to the STATE by including the phrase "this project has been funded with the assistance of the Commission for Cultural Centers and Historic Preservation". - 3.
-Both parties understand that a funding-out provision is required by NRS 244.320 and NRS 354.626.
+2. In any news release or printed material describing or promoting the project or any material produced as a result of the Grant, appropriate credit shall be given to the STATE by including the phrase "this project has been funded with the assistance of the Commission for Cultural Centers and Historic Preservation".

+- 3. Both parties understand that a funding-out provision is required by NRS 244.320 and NRS 354.626.
 Continuation of this Grant is subject to and contingent upon sufficient funds being appropriated, budgeted, and otherwise made available by the State Legislature and/or federal sources.
 Reservation of funds based upon budget reductions is included herein.
-The STATE may reduce or terminate this Grant, and GRANTEE waives any and all claims(s) for damages, effective immediately upon receipt of written notice (or any date specified therein) if, for any reason, the STATE'S funding from State and/or federal sources is not appropriated or is withdrawn, limited, or impaired. - 4.
-The STATE or the GRANTEE may terminate this Agreement in whole, or in part, when both parties agree that the continuation of the project will not produce beneficial results commensurate with the further expenditure of funds.
-The STATE and the GRANTEE must both agree in writing upon the termination condition, including the effective date, and in the case of partial termination, the portion to be terminated. - 5.
-If the GRANTEE fails to comply with any of the terms of this Agreement, the STATE shall have the right to cancel this Agreement without the consent of the GRANTEE and to file suit, in law or equity.
-The purpose of the suit shall be to cause the GRANTEE to cure said violations or to obtain the return of funds granted to the
+The State Historic Preservation Office may reduce or terminate this Grant, and GRANTEE waives any and all claims(s) for damages, effective immediately upon receipt of written notice (or any date specified therein) if, for any reason, the State Historic Preservation Office's funding from State and/or federal sources is not appropriated or is withdrawn, limited, or impaired. - 4.
+The State Historic Preservation Office or the GRANTEE may terminate this Agreement in whole, or in part, when both parties agree that the continuation of the project will not produce beneficial results commensurate with the further expenditure of funds.
+The State Historic Preservation Office and the GRANTEE must both agree in writing upon the termination condition, including the effective date, and in the case of partial termination, the portion to be terminated. - 5.
+If the GRANTEE fails to comply with any of the terms of this Agreement, the State Historic Preservation Office shall have the right to cancel this Agreement without the consent of the GRANTEE and to file suit, in law or equity.
+The purpose of the suit shall be to cause the GRANTEE to cure said violations or to obtain the return of funds granted to the GRANTEE by the STATE.
+The STATE shall bring such suit in the

-GRANTEE by the STATE.
-The STATE shall bring such suit in the District Court of the county in which the property is located.
+District Court of the county in which the property is located.